Adam-Kaplan/iot-poc/README.md

 Gradle command to execute tests

     gradlew clean test

+This task will execute the following tasks to execute integration tests.

+* flywayMigrate - setup database for application
+* bootJar - create spring boot jar
+* testServer - executes the spring boot jar in a separate process

 ### Local Database ###
 The local database is setup using the [gradle postgresql embedded plugin](https://github.com/honourednihilist/gradle-postgresql-embedded).